MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/ierrorrecordsimpl-class.md

 #### <a name="parameters"></a>Parametri

 *rCurError*<br/>
-Un' `ERRORINFO` record in un `IErrorInfo` interfaccia.
+Record `ERRORINFO` in un'interfaccia `IErrorInfo`.

 ### <a name="return-value"></a>Valore restituito

-Puntatore a una stringa contenente il codice sorgente per l'errore.
+Puntatore a una stringa che contiene il codice sorgente per l'errore.

-## <a name="adderrorrecord"></a> IErrorRecordsImpl::AddErrorRecord
+## <a name="adderrorrecord"></a>IErrorRecordsImpl:: AddErrorRecord

-Aggiunge un record per l'oggetto di errore OLE DB.
+Aggiunge un record all'oggetto errore OLE DB.

 ### <a name="syntax"></a>Sintassi